-When Can a Juvenile be Charged as an Adult in Okaloosa County?
+Can a Juvenile Be Charged as an Adult in Okaloosa County?

-A juvenile is any person under the age of 18.
-The short answer is yes, a person under the age of 18 can be charged as an adult in the state of Florida.
-The State of Florida has strict guidelines for charging a child as an adult.
-In some cases the prosecutor has the “discretion” to charge the child as an adult.
-In other cases the charge or age of the child make the transfer to adult court mandatory.
+The short answer is yes, a juvenile (anyone under the age of 18) can be charged as an adult in the state of Florida.
+There are strict guidelines for charging a child as an adult.
+In some cases, the prosecutor has the choice on whether to charge the child as an adult.

-While not all offenses can be kept in the juvenile court system, having an experienced and dedicated juvenile defense attorney can make a huge difference when it comes to keeping the case in juvenile court where it belongs
+While not all offenses can be kept in the juvenile court system, having an experienced and dedicated juvenile defense attorney can make a huge difference when it comes to keeping the case in juvenile court.

 How does Florida handle the issue of charging juveniles in adult court?

 Florida charges more juveniles as adults than any other state.
-While your child may not be immediately sent to adult jail pending trial, your child will be treated as an adult and have adult consequences.
 Having your child’s case transferred to adult court takes the consequences from being rehabilitative in nature to punitive.
 The goal of the adult system is punishment and not rehabilitation.
 If your child is charged as an adult you can expect the consequences to be punishing and life altering.
 In Florida there are certain criteria set by statute that allow for a child to be charged as an adult.

 The time between an arrest and when the state makes a decision on your child’s case is critical.
-A seasoned juvenile attorney can work with you and your child to make sure the State Attorney keeps the charge in juvenile court.
+A seasoned juvenile attorney can work with you and your child to make sure the prosecutor keeps the charge in juvenile court.

 Any child 16 or 17 years old charged with ANY felony or a third time misdemeanor can be charged as an adult.
 It is the prosecutor’s discretion to transfer the case to adult court at any point.

 If your child is 14 or 15 years old